vigneswara-propelo/harness-core/README.md

 8. Increase Build Process Heap Size (Preferences > Build, Execution, Development > Compiler, search for "Build Process Heap Size" and set it to 2048 or higher if you still see an out of memory exception in future)

+9. Install bazel project plugin from the IntelliJ marketplace

 ### Run from IntelliJ